Monte Carlo Analysis

 A project manager creates three estimates for the duration of the project: one being the most likely duration, one the worst case scenario and the other being the best case scenario.
 For each estimate, the project manager consigns the probability of occurrence.

 The first task is likely to take three days (70% probability), but it can also be completed in two days or even four days.
-The probability of it taking two days to complete is 10% percent and the probability of it taking four days to finish is 20% percent.
+The probability of it taking two days to complete is 10% and the probability of it taking four days to finish is 20%.

-The second task has a 60% percent probability of taking six days to finish, a 20% percent probability each of being completed in five days or eight days.
+The second task has a 60% probability of taking six days to finish, a 20% probability each of being completed in five days or eight days.

-The final task has an 80% percent probability of being completed in four days, 5% percent probability of being completed in three days and a 15% percent probability of being completed in five days.
+The final task has an 80% probability of being completed in four days, 5% probability of being completed in three days and a 15% probability of being completed in five days.

 Once the Monte Carlo Analysis is completed, there would be no single project completion date.
 Instead the project manager has a probability curve depicting the likely dates of completion and the probability of attaining each.

 Using this probability curve, the project manager informs the senior management of the expected date of completion.
-The project manager would choose the date with a ninety percent chance of attaining it.
+The project manager would choose the date with a 90% chance of attaining it.

-Therefore it could be said that, using the Monte Carlo Analysis, the project has a ninety percent chance of being completed in x number of days.
+Therefore, it could be said that using the Monte Carlo Analysis, the project has a 90% chance of being completed in X number of days.

 Similarly, a project manager can adjudge the estimated budget for a project using probabilities to simulate different end results and in turn use the findings in a probability curve.